ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-I Thought CORS Was Just a Header — Until It Broke My Security - <a href="https://medium.com/@prasadparhad25/i-thought-cors-was-just-a-header-until-it-broke-my-security-06e28b82594b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Flow Pipeline Flow: Visualizing Data Pipelines and ETL Processes - <a href="https://azimuahamed.medium.com/react-flow-pipeline-flow-visualizing-data-pipelines-and-etl-processes-b692ff8adf49?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code Catalyst`**
+✍️ **posted by `Azim Uddin Ahamed`**

-<blockquote>One wrong origin setting can turn a private API into a public one without you noticing.
+<blockquote>Build sophisticated data pipeline visualizations with React Flow for ETL processes, CI/CD workflows, and data processing systems.
+Create…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Built a Scalable and Effortless Theme System for My Web Apps - <a href="https://medium.com/@diyabala2002/how-i-built-a-scalable-and-effortless-theme-system-for-my-web-apps-900eebbbc720?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Minimum Security Checklist Every Web App Must Have - <a href="https://medium.com/@prasadparhad25/the-minimum-security-checklist-every-web-app-must-have-a246ecca516c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipanwita Bala`**
+✍️ **posted by `Code Catalyst`**

-<blockquote>Using light and dark themes in applications is not a feature anymore — it is an expectation.
-There are multiple ways of implementing modes…
+<blockquote>If your app works in production but fails one of these checks, it is already vulnerable.
 Continue reading on Medium »</blockquote>

 <h3>3.
-React Performance Optimization: useMemo vs useCallback - <a href="https://medium.com/@mirbasit01/react-performance-optimization-usememo-vs-usecallback-1f5741bfc86b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How We Built MCP Server for Our React Gantt Component - <a href="https://itnext.io/how-we-built-mcp-server-for-our-react-gantt-component-854f895a856f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `mirbasit01`**
+✍️ **posted by `SVAR UI Components`**

-<blockquote>Understanding when to cache values and when to cache functions
+<blockquote>Making a React component AI-accessible: a practical journey from “documentation is too big” to a working MCP server for SVAR React Gantt
-Continue reading on Medium »</blockquote>
+Continue reading on ITNEXT »</blockquote>

 <h3>4.
-A React-Focused TypeScript Adoption Guide: From Hesitation to Confidence - <a href="https://medium.com/@imranmsa93/a-react-focused-typescript-adoption-guide-from-hesitation-to-confidence-2cbbd8cbbd01?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Deploy a Next.js App with Environment Variables (Common Mistakes Explained) - <a href="https://meetpan1048.medium.com/how-to-deploy-a-next-js-app-with-environment-variables-common-mistakes-explained-59e52aadd7e0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ImranMSA`**
+✍️ **posted by `Meet`**

-<blockquote>If you’ve ever stared at a React codebase and thought, “This would be safer if we typed it,” you’re not alone.
-TypeScript in React isn’t…
+<blockquote>Avoid deployment failures by correctly managing environment variables in Next.js — from .env.local to Vercel secrets.
 Continue reading on Medium »</blockquote>

 <h3>5.
-React Best Practices, Vercel Engineers Use in Production - <a href="https://javascript.plainenglish.io/react-best-practices-vercel-engineers-use-in-production-922863b90255?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asjad Abrar`**

-<blockquote>Vercel recently released their React best practices repository, packaging over 10 years of React and Next.js optimization knowledge into a…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-Building Reactive Status Indicators with the Mantine LED Component - <a href="https://medium.com/@giovambattista.fazioli/building-reactive-status-indicators-with-the-mantine-led-component-cfdc3fe94f77?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AlgoMentor: Rethinking How We Learn Algorithms with Socratic AI - <a href="https://medium.com/@jatinkaushik-jk/algomentor-rethinking-how-we-learn-algorithms-with-socratic-ai-2e0f16f28f0c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Giovambattista Fazioli`**
+✍️ **posted by `Jatin Kaushik`**

-<blockquote>Designing clear, glanceable status indicators is one of the most underrated parts of UI design.
-Whether you are building an admin…
+<blockquote>Learning algorithms has always been a challenging journey — especially for beginners.
+Most platforms focus on solutions and memorization…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Beyond the API Wrapper: Mastering the Vercel AI SDK for Modern Web Apps - <a href="https://medium.com/@azmicankaradas/beyond-the-api-wrapper-mastering-the-vercel-ai-sdk-for-modern-web-apps-7f008e535acc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React2Shell (CVE-2025-55182) Campaign: When a Frontend Bug Becomes an Initial Access Vector - <a href="https://medium.com/@duncanochieng682/react2shell-cve-2025-55182-campaign-when-a-frontend-bug-becomes-an-initial-access-vector-7bb1ac0ab654?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `azmicankaradas`**
+✍️ **posted by `Mr. Robot.txt`**

-<blockquote>Why manually managing LLM streams and provider nuances is a thing of the past — and how Vercel AI SDK standardizes the future.
+<blockquote>The Emergence of React2Shell
 Continue reading on Medium »</blockquote>

 <h3>2.
-Client Side vs Server Side Rendering Explained Simply - <a href="https://medium.com/@farhan.nasir01/client-side-vs-server-side-rendering-explained-simply-0432f69cb259?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why SaaS Founders are Abandoning “Serverless Convenience” for Managed Cloud in 2026 - <a href="https://medium.com/@furkanozturk1635/why-saas-founders-are-abandoning-serverless-convenience-for-managed-cloud-in-2026-322c00ac7499?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Farhan Nasir`**
+✍️ **posted by `Furkanozturk`**

-<blockquote>A Practical Guide for Modern Web Leaders
+<blockquote>Why SaaS Founders are Abandoning “Serverless Convenience” for Managed Cloud in 2026
 Continue reading on Medium »</blockquote>

 <h3>3.
-How I Built a Scalable and Effortless Theme System for My Web Apps - <a href="https://medium.com/@diyabala2002/how-i-built-a-scalable-and-effortless-theme-system-for-my-web-apps-900eebbbc720?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+In the fast-paced world of software development, 2026 has been defined by one phrase: “Ship fast… - <a href="https://medium.com/@furkanozturk1635/in-the-fast-paced-world-of-software-development-2026-has-been-defined-by-one-phrase-ship-fast-457585215c8a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipanwita Bala`**
+✍️ **posted by `Furkanozturk`**

-<blockquote>Using light and dark themes in applications is not a feature anymore — it is an expectation.
-There are multiple ways of implementing modes…
+<blockquote>The Mathematics of Convenience
 Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js Web Development for Beginners: Step-by-Step Guide - <a href="https://medium.com/@shiv_tech/next-js-web-development-for-beginners-step-by-step-guide-900058a4c341?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hosting Next.js 16 on Google Cloud (The Right Way) - <a href="https://medium.com/@jwill617bos/hosting-next-js-16-on-google-cloud-the-right-way-f81ff4451948?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shiv Technolabs`**
+✍️ **posted by `Jason Williams`**

-<blockquote>Beginner-friendly Next.js guide for fast, SEO-ready sites with Next.js Web Development Services and best practices.
+<blockquote>We need to talk about where your application lives after the honeymoon phase is over.
 Continue reading on Medium »</blockquote>

 <h3>5.
+The Alphabet Soup of Web Rendering: CSR, SSR, SSG, and ISR - <a href="https://medium.com/@pauloeder7/the-alphabet-soup-of-web-rendering-csr-ssr-ssg-and-isr-522e75fca2c5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Paulo Eder Medeiros Cardoso`**

+<blockquote>Stop guessing how your application renders.
+A visual guide to modern architecture patterns in Next.js and React.
+Continue reading on Medium »</blockquote>

+<h3>6.
+Stop Leaking Your API Keys: Implementing a Next-Level GraphQL Proxy - <a href="https://awixor.medium.com/stop-leaking-your-api-keys-implementing-a-next-level-graphql-proxy-1828ac517a47?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Awixor`**

+<blockquote>In the world of Web3, developer experience often clashes with security.
+We want to build fast, reactive dApps, but we often leave our…
+Continue reading on Medium »</blockquote>

-React Best Practices, Vercel Engineers Use in Production - <a href="https://javascript.plainenglish.io/react-best-practices-vercel-engineers-use-in-production-922863b90255?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Firebase Just Got Relational: How to Use SQL in Your Next.js 16 App - <a href="https://medium.com/@jwill617bos/firebase-just-got-relational-how-to-use-sql-in-your-next-js-app-b26fab272922?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asjad Abrar`**
+✍️ **posted by `Jason Williams`**

-<blockquote>Vercel recently released their React best practices repository, packaging over 10 years of React and Next.js optimization knowledge into a…
+<blockquote>If you have been using Firebase with Next.js for as long as I have, you know the drill: Start fast, scale… carefully.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>